darshanrao/Portfolio/content/jobs/TIFR2/index.md

 url: 'https://www.tifr.res.in/'
 ---

-- Analyzed 10000 simulated 21cm signals cubes, guided by mentor Dr. Shravan Hanasoge, to explore cosmic evolution intricacies
-- Attained a remarkable 97% prediction accuracy for 21cm cube's neutral fraction using 3D CNNs, validated across 2000 labeled cubes, showcasing model robustness
-- Employed different statistical models to forecast cosmological parameters, yielding strong R^2 = 0.78 correlation with actual values
+- Analyzed simulated 21cm signal cubes using 3D CNNs, achieving 97% prediction accuracy for neutral fractions under varying noise conditions
+- Crafted statistical models to delineate the correlation between key astrophysical parameters and the spatial frequency distribution in the cosmic power spectrum